 - Existing Commonwealth, state and territory legislation and regulatory processes. - · Responsibilities of each level of government. - Local conditions and circumstances. - The need for efficiency, effectiveness and appropriate risk management. - Provision for evaluation and review of regulatory arrangements over time to accommodate changing circumstances and technologies.

-Brisbane Airport Corporation, identifies and protects airspace as critical for the safety, efficiency and regulatory of airport operations and is committed to working with all levels of government to implement the Guidelines and advocates the full incorporation of the current Safeguarding Framework guidelines in Queensland planning policy and encourages the continued development of such guidelines as a best practice approach to ensuring sustainable airport operations.
+Brisbane Airport Corporation advocates the full incorporation of the current Safeguarding Framework guidelines in Queensland planning policy and encourages the continued development of such guidelines as a best practice approach to ensuring sustainable airport operations.

 AIRSPACE DEFINITION